At TODAY we take care to recommend items we hope you’ll enjoy! Just so you know, TODAY may get a small share of the revenue.

 Illustrated by 13 different female artists, this compilation of poems about earth-changing women features well-known figures like Nellie Bly and Frida Kahlo alongside the first female firefighter, the inventor of the modern swimsuit and more.

 - 6. "Good Night Stories for Rebel Girls 2" by Elena Favilli and Francesca Cavallo, $35, Amazon

 “Good Night Stories for Rebel Girls 2,” a follow-up to the original New York Times best-seller, features 100 stories about extraordinary women, including well known women and lesser known scientists, artists and revolutionaries.

-The duo followed up their hit with a new story this year that celebrates friendship.
+Savannah Guthrie and Alison Oppenheim followed their hit "Princesses Wear Pants" with a story that celebrates friendship.
 "They are confronted with a problem that needs a fix and they work together to solve it," Savannah said.
 "I really like that message of girl power, girls really cooperating not competing."

 Malala tells her story of seeing a world that needed to change, and wishing for a magic pencil to change it.
 When education is taken from girls, and tragedy finds her, she discovers a different kind of magic.

 - 9. “Swan: The Life and Dance of Anna Pavlova,” by Laurel Snyder and Julie Morstad, $15 (usually $18), Amazon